M-Media-Group/le-chat/docs/src/content/docs/installation.md

 description: Documentation for installing Le Chat.
 ---

+## Prerequisites
+Before installing Le Chat, ensure you have the following prerequisites:
+- Laravel 11 or higher installed
+- PHP 8.1 or higher
+- Composer installed

 ## Installation
-Le Chat can be installed using Composer.
-First, ensure you meet the requirements for the package:
-- PHP 8.1 or higher
-- Laravel 11
+Le Chat is available on Composer.
 Run the following command to install the package:
 ```bash
 composer require mmedia/le-chat
 ```